NICANDIAS/Yoodule-Stripe-wordpress-Plugin/README.md

 b.
 Rendering on front end using shortcode , use the [yoodule_stripe] shortcode on any page of choice

 Features:

-Shortcode support
+1. Shortcode support
-Private key setup
+2. Private key setup
-Responsive table
+3. Responsive table

 Pending fixes:

-Jquery data table
+1.  query data table
-Api authentication
+2. Api authentication

 To get stripe private key, signup at stripe.com